SuihongSong/GeoModeling_Unconditional_ProGAN/README.md

 We trained GANs with both the conventional training method (all layers are trained concurrently) and the progressive training method (GANs are trained layer by layer), thus two GAN networks (conventionally trained and progressively trained) are finally obtained.
 The trained networks are stored in Zenodo (https://zenodo.org/record/3993800#.Xz8P-shKhaQ) or Google Drive (conventional https://drive.google.com/file/d/1eAolkBKhVCXdkviXkL6BTdYJujXUj8iP/view?usp=sharing; progressive https://drive.google.com/file/d/1jfWFEC1TDrtWbYrJvCkz_nPbcVanKVF6/view?usp=sharing).

 A minimal example of using a pre-trained generator (either conventionally or progressively trained) is given in [pretrained_example.ipynb](./Code/pretrained_example.ipynb).
-To run pretrained_example.ipynb on local computer, please download all code files from this Github repository or Zenodo (https://zenodo.org/record/3993800#.Xz8P-shKhaQ), also download pre-trained generators from zenodo or my google drive. pretrained_example.ipynb can also be run on Colab, where the pre-trained generators can be downloaded into Colab from my google drive with
+To run pretrained_example.ipynb on local computer, please download all code files from this Github repository (https://github.com/SuihongSong/GeoModeling_Conditional_ProGAN), also download pre-trained generators from zenodo or my google drive. pretrained_example.ipynb can also be run on Colab, where the pre-trained generators can be downloaded into Colab from my google drive with
 ```
-!gdown --id 1eAolkBKhVCXdkviXkL6BTdYJujXUj8iP # download conventional generator
+!gdown --id 1eAolkBKhVCXdkviXkL6BTdYJujXUj8iP # download conventionally trained GAN
-!gdown --id 1jfWFEC1TDrtWbYrJvCkz_nPbcVanKVF6 # download progressive generator
+!gdown --id 1jfWFEC1TDrtWbYrJvCkz_nPbcVanKVF6 # download progressively trained GAN
 ```

 The pre-trained GAN networks are stored as standard pickle files:
 ```
-# pre-trained generator directory path.
+# pre-trained generator directory path; please replace it with your own path.
 network_dir = '/scratch/users/suihong/ProGAN_MultiChannel_Reusults_ConditionedtoMultiConditions_TF/Unconditional_prog/'

-# replace with pre-trained generator name.
+# replace with downloaded pre-trained generator name.
 with open(network_dir + 'network-snapshot-011520.pkl', 'rb') as file:
 G, D, Gs = pickle.load(file)
     # G = Instantaneous snapshot of the generator.
 Mainly useful for resuming a previous training run.
     # D = Instantaneous snapshot of the discriminator.
 Mainly useful for resuming a previous training run.
     # Gs = Long-term average of the generator.
 Yields higher-quality results than the instantaneous snapshot.
 ```

 The above code unpickles pre-trained GAN networks to yield 3 instances of networks.
 To generate facies models, you will want to use `Gs` or `G`.
 The exact details of the generator and discriminator are defined in [networks.py](./Code/networks.py) (see ` G_paper `, and ` D_paper `).

 The input of generator contains latent vectors with 128 dimension and labels with 0 dimension.
 Thus, labels have no controlling effect on the produced facies models.
-We don’t cast this labels input, because it is used in another conditional facies modeling research (see my next repository https://github.com/SuihongSong/GeoModeling_Conditional_ProGAN).
+We don’t cast away this labels input, because it is used in another conditional facies modeling research (see my next repository https://github.com/SuihongSong/GeoModeling_Conditional_ProGAN).

 ## Training dataset

 The training dataset (training facies models) is stored as multi-resolution TFRecords.
-Each original facies model (64x64) is downsampled into multiple resolutions (32x32, …, 4x4) and stored in  *.tfrecords files for efficient streaming during training.
-There is a separate *.tfrecords file for each resolution.
-The training dataset also includes a label file (*.labels), but this file actually not used in this unconditional facies modeling case.
+Each original facies model (64x64) is downsampled into multiple resolutions (32x32, …, 4x4) and stored in \*.tfrecords files for efficient streaming during training.
+There is a separate \*.tfrecords file for each resolution.
+The training dataset also includes a label file (\*.labels), but this file actually not used in this unconditional facies modeling case.

 ## Training networks